What is an Add-Back? Understanding Adjusted EBITDA

 - What is an Add-Back?
 Understanding Adjusted EBITDA

-- What are Adjustments to Income or Normalized EBITA?
+- What are Adjustments to Income or Normalized EBITA, including interest expenses?

 - Add-backs or Adjustments to EBITDA as Part of the Business Valuation process